Deer feeding program comes to an end

 Outdoorsguy

-6 thoughts on “Deer feeding program comes to an end”
+6 Replies to “Deer feeding program comes to an end”

 1. Jeff,sure hope your not concerned to badly about the thoughts of the animal rights people LOL.Besides if they are concerned just send them over to the corner of hazeldean & hwy 7.
 I have to laugh at the environmentalists who have thought they have won a big victory because in order to build the terry fox extention they have to fence a few shrubs and possibly build a tunnel for the turtles and frogs.Meanwhile on hwy 7 developers have destroyed around 50-100 acres or more of beautiful forest to so far put a car dump.
 For 20yrs we have hunted around there and when we leave the bush the animals probably laugh and go about there business.Now it is destroyed and nobody would say a thing cause it’s “Out of sight out of mind”.